 A Database of Abuse Allegations Involving Jehovah's Witnesses

 There is evidence that the Watchtower Bible and Tract Society, the nonprofit organization overseeing the Church, has been aware of the ongoing pattern of abuse within its ranks for more than two decades.

-The instructions were to write a full report answering twelve questions (including whether anyone else knew about the abuse) and mail the Watchtower Society’s answers while keeping the files confidential.
+The instructions were to write a full report answering twelve questions (including whether anyone else knew about the abuse) and mail the answers to the Watchtower Society while keeping the files confidential.

-The Society has allegedly quietly built this information into a secret database that might now contain tens of thousands of reports of abuse within the Jehovah's Witnesses organization, the vast majority of which were never reported to the police—and which has remained mostly under wraps even in defiance of multiple court orders.
+The Society has allegedly quietly built this information into a secret database that may now contain tens of thousands of reports of abuse within the Jehovah's Witnesses organization, the vast majority of which were never reported to the police—and which has remained mostly under wraps even in defiance of multiple court orders.

 Jehovah's Witness Sexual Abuse Shrouded in Secrecy

 Much of it has to do with the beliefs of its membership—a common characteristic of cults—that people outside the church are unredeemed and therefore to be distrusted.

-As law enforcement and the judicial system are considered “secular,” the Church prefers to internally deal with offenses.
+As law enforcement and the judicial system are considered "secular," the church prefers to deal with offenses internally.

-But aside from going contrary to the law, if a known predator can be allowed to continue ministry even after serving jail time—and that predator is only one of the thousands known to exist in the Church—one must question how much internal accountability is taking place.
+But aside from going contrary to the law, if a known predator can be allowed to continue ministry even after serving jail time—and that predator is only one of the thousands known to exist in the church—one must question how much internal accountability is actually taking place.

-The Church’s secrecy culture extends even to congregants, many of whom are reportedly never informed when an elder faces child abuse allegations.
-As a result, parents are frequently utterly unaware that they are entrusting their children to the care of alleged predators.
+As a result, parents are frequently completely unaware that they are entrusting their children to the care of alleged predators.

 Legal Options for Victims of Jehovah's Witness Sexual Abuse Abuse

 Sexual assault is a crime, and abusers can spend many years in prison if they are convicted.
-Victims and their families might also have the legal right to file civil lawsuits for financial damages, both against the perpetrator and against any organization (including religious organizations) that practiced negligence in allowing the abuse to happen.
+Victims and their families may also have the legal right to file civil lawsuits for financial damages, both against the perpetrator and against any organization (including religious organizations) that practiced negligence in allowing the abuse to happen.